 The PASSporT is signed using an STI-Certificate with a TNAuthList containing a single SPC with a value assigned to OSP E.

-The following two (2) Toll Free Use Cases also depict examples where the OSP cannot determine the Toll Free Calling TN is authorized to the customer and would set the Attestation as” B”;
+The following two (2) Toll Free Use Cases also depict examples where the OSP cannot determine the Toll Free Calling TN is authorized, to the customer and would set the Attestation as” B”;

 A shared use Toll-Free Number is originated from multiple enterprises.
 This is the case where enterprises in different geographical locations originate calls using the same Toll-Free Number but utilizing different OSPs.
 In this scenario, the Toll-Free Number is issued by a single Resp Org.